arapulido/katacoda-scenarios/k8s-deep-dive-charly-scratchpad/01-explore.md

+##Welcome!

-## Welcome to this workshop on troubleshooting outages in Kubernetes.
+This workshop is on troubleshooting outages in Kubernetes.

 Wait a few minutes until your environment is setup.
 Once it is setup, you will see the following message in your terminal:`OK, the training environment is installed and ready to go.`